Valerio de los Santos: Florida Marlins

-Washington Nationals
+Chicago White Sox

 On January 27, 2006.
-De los Santos signed a minor league deal with the Washington Nationals.
-He was released by the Nationals organization before the season started on March 23, 2006.
+De los Santos signed a minor league contract with the Washington Nationals.
+He was released by the Nationals organization before the season started on March 23.

-Chicago White Sox

-On June 13, 2006, De los Santos signed a minor league deal with the Chicago White Sox.
+On June 13, 2006, De los Santos signed a minor league contract with the Chicago White Sox organization.
 He played for the Triple-A Charlotte Knights for the remainder of the season, carrying a 3.02 ERA over 19 games.
-He elected free agency on October 15, 2006.
+De los Santos elected free agency on October 15.